jujumiago/living-civilization-framework/GOVERNANCE.md

 - Respect for others
 - Contribution
 - Continuous improvement
-- Willingness to share knowledge
+- Knowledge sharing

+Evaluation methods should also consider:

+- Privacy
+- Fairness
+- Transparency
+- Context
+- Applicable laws
+- Human rights
-Evaluation methods should also consider privacy, fairness, transparency, applicable laws, and the potential limitations of both human and AI assessment.
+- The limitations of both human and AI assessment

 ---

 # Continuous Governance Cycle

-Governance can be viewed as a learning process:
+Governance may be viewed as a continuous learning process.

 ```text
 Observe